 |Can offset % of taxable income|

 |After December 31, 2017, and before January 1, 2021||5||Indefinite||100% (prior to 2021)

 Net Operating Loss carryback claims for tax year 2018 are due by July 27, 2020 under the provisions of the CARES Act.
 After that date, 2018 losses will need to be realized on prior year returns through amended returns.

 NOLs can be complicated.
-If you think this change applies to you and need help navigating the complexities of NOLs, please reach out to the tax team at Smith & Howard so that we can help you work out the best way to address this modification.
+If you think this change applies to you and need help navigating the complexities of NOLs, please reach out to the tax team at Smith and Howard so that we can help you work out the best way to address this modification.
 Fill out the form below and someone will be in touch with you.

-Smith & Howard is actively tracking emerging trends around COVID-19.
+Smith and Howard is actively tracking emerging trends around COVID-19.
 To receive timely updates on COVID-19 and other tax, accounting and general business updates, click here to subscribe to our Matters That Count newsletter.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR